Everything you need to plan your perfect vacation in Japan. This 14 days Japan itinerary will show you what to see, where to go and where to stay.

 Miyajima is one of the most magical places in Japan.
 The tiny island in the Japanese Inland sea is home to a famous temple (the Itsukushima Shrine) and you’ve probably seen a postcard of the classic Miyajima panorama before.

 There’s also a sacred mountain to be climbed, and there are free-ranging deer as well.
 I put together a detailed Miyajima guide here.

 Most people visit Miyajima on a day trip, and that is exactly the reason why I urge you to stay a night.
 Miyajima is quite busy around noon, but in the early morning or evening, when all the day tourists are gone, it’s truly magical.

 Note: Many people also check out Hiroshima and the Peace Memorial Museum, which is quite close to Miyajima.
 Frankly speaking, I am not sure it is worth it.
 Sure, it marks a very important spot in history.
 I am a huge history buff, but I personally can’t recommend a visit – at least not with such a tight itinerary.
 If you stay a month, then sure, do visit.

 This day is a pure traveling day to get back to the airport.
 It will take about 5 hours to get to Narita airport from Himeji, so make sure your flight doesn’t leave too early.
 You could also look for outbound flights from Kyoto instead.

 Note: Your Japan Rail pass will be valid for exactly 14 days, so your return trip should be covered.
-If for whatever reason you will be staying for 15 days, you should consider activating your Japan Rail pass on the second day and cover the train ticket from the airport to your hotel yourself.
+If for whatever reason you will be staying for 15 days, you should consider activating your JR Rail pass on the second day and cover the train ticket from the airport to your hotel yourself.